 Top of the Line – O3 Air Unit

 When we talk about digital FPV, DJI is always the first thing that comes into our mind.
 The O3 Air Unit is arguably the best in class digital VTX (and camera) that leads the digital FPV market.
+It is compatible with the DJI Goggles 2, Integra and Goggles V2.

 The camera is expensive, so you want to make sure you don’t crash a lot.